 New Zealand Camera is a must have book for anyone who enjoys taking photographs and is a perfect gift for everyone with an interest in the visual arts.

-The book would not have been possible without the generous support of our industry partners.
+Producing a publication such as this is no mean feat and would not have been possible without the generous support of our industry partners.

 A Brief History of New Zealand Camera